flutter/plugins/packages/video_player/video_player_web/README.md

 Once you have the `video_player_web` dependency in your pubspec, you should be able to use `package:video_player` as normal.

+## Autoplay
+Playing videos without prior interaction with the site might be prohibited by the browser and lead to runtime errors.
+See also: https://goo.gl/xX8pDD.

 [1]: ../video_player